-With all of these factors out of the driver’s control, the best way to prepare for an accident is to prepare for the financial fallout that is likely to accompany an accident by purchasing uninsured / underinsured motorist coverage.
+With all of these factors out of the driver’s control, the best way to prepare for an accident is to protect yourself from the financial fallout that is likely to accompany an accident by purchasing uninsured or underinsured motorist coverage.
 This coverage can make all the difference between financial security and financial ruin after an accident.

 What is Uninsured Motorist Coverage?

 Uninsured motorist (UM) and Underinsured Motorist (UIM) coverage function much like Bodily Injury Automobile Insurance coverage.
-UM coverage provides insurance coverage to the policyholder for damages caused by the negligence of a driver of a vehicle that does not have insurance.
+UM coverage provides insurance coverage to the policyholder for damages caused by the negligence of a vehicle driver that does not have insurance.
 UIM coverage provides insurance coverage should the negligent driver’s insurance coverage be insufficient to pay for all of the harm they cause.

-UM and UIM can be used to pay for:
+You can use UM and UIM to pay for:

 - Lost wages